libapps/libapps-mirror/nassh/doc/FAQ.md

   to file a really useful bug report, then add in a recording of the session.
 For bonus points, track down the troublesome sequence and include the offset into the log file.
-For more information about how to do this, see the "Debugging escape sequences" section in the hack.txt file in this directory.
+For more information about how to do this, see the "Debugging escape sequences" section in the [hack.md](/nassh/doc/hack.md) file in this directory.

-> Is there a mailing list to discuss hterm or Secure Shell?
+## Is there a mailing list to discuss hterm or Secure Shell?

   Yes, the public chromium-hterm mailing list is here: <http://goo.gl/RYHiK>.

-> Can I connect using a public key pair or certificate?
+## Can I connect using a public key pair or certificate?

   You can import identity files from the connection dialog.
 Select the "Import..." link to bring up a file picker.